aent0n/ECE_PHP_B2_Project/README.md

 # ECE PHP B2 Project
 A repository designated to the ECE B2 S2 PHP project, a PHP project aiming to recreate a digital consulting service web platform.
-With Belaid IOUDJAOUDENE.

 SQL, HTML5, CSS3, and PHP were used.